DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-visibility.md

 ### Controlled Mode

-In [controlled mode](controlled-and-uncontrolled-modes.md#controlled-mode), pass the hidden column names to the `TableColumnVisibility` plugin's `hiddenColumnNames` property and handle the `onHiddenColumnsChange` event to control column visibility externally.
+In [controlled mode](controlled-and-uncontrolled-modes.md#controlled-mode), pass the hidden column names to the `TableColumnVisibility` plugin's `hiddenColumnNames` property and handle the `onHiddenColumnNamesChange` event to control column visibility externally.

 .embedded-demo(column-chooser/controlled)